scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Important:** SCION implementations may also support the use of the `authorityCertIssuer` and `authorityCertSerialNumber` attributes.
 However, if these attributes are set and support for them is missing, implementations should error out.

-This extension MUST always be non-critical (which is the default, see the code block displaying the generic format of SCION control-plane certificates in [](#general-cert-req)).
+This extension MUST always be non-critical (which is the default).
 However, SCION implementations MUST error out if the extension is not present AND the certificate is not self-signed.

 ##### `subjectKeyIdentifier` Extension {#subject-key-id-ext}